mathaou/termdbms/README.md

 </details>

 #### Terminal settings
 Whatever terminal emulator used should support ANSI escape sequences.
 If there is an option for 256 color mode, enable it.
+If not available, try running program in ascii mode (-a).

 #### Known Issues
  - The headers wig out sometimes in selection mode
- - Possible race conditions with getting data initialized, only happens when debugging?
- - Serializing a numeric string change (like "1234") sometimes appends a decimal at the end, even though go recognizes it as a string when serializing.
-This is likely a bug at the database driver level, or I am not good at this.
  - Mouse down does not work in Windows Terminal, but it does work in Command Prompt.
+ - Tab in format mode does not work at the end of lines or empty lines.
+ - Line wrapping is not yet implemented, so text in format mode should be less than the maximum number of columns available per line for best use.
+It's in the works!

 ##### Help:
 	-p	database path (absolute)
     -d      specifies which database driver to use (sqlite/mysql) -a      enable ascii mode
 	-h	prints this message
 ##### Controls:
 ###### MOUSE
-	Scroll up + down to navigate table
+	Scroll up + down to navigate table/text
 	Move cursor to select cells for full screen viewing
 ###### KEYBOARD
 	[WASD] to move around cells, and also move columns if close to edge